-Real Personal Income for States and Metropolitan Areas, 2016
+Real Personal Income by State and Metropolitan Area, 2019

 - Real Per Capita Personal Income and Regional Price Parities for 2015 SCB, August 2017 (PDF)